PhamMinhHaiAu-12035071/xp1/.gemini/styleguide.md

 ## Complete Example

-The following example demonstrates a complete Flutter application that follows all the principles outlined in this style guide:
+The following example demonstrates a complete Flutter application that follows all the Very Good Analysis principles outlined in this style guide:

 ```dart
 /// Main application entry point.